 I probably wasn’t the best person to live with for a while, and admittedly Nikki got the brunt of my moods.
 A few days ago he admitted to questioning whether he still made me happy and it killed me.
 I’d been so annoyed at him at times for not knowing why I was upset, while at the same time telling him I was fine.
 From his perspective my moods were completely out of the blue and eventually I guess he got pissed off with it and began to argue back.
 Part of it felt good though.
 I could get all these emotions out in a fight that I felt I couldn’t get out by talking to him and telling him what was really upsetting me.
 It felt easier that way.

 I regret so much of it now and I hate how I handled things.
 I jeopardised my marriage and I could easily have lost him.
-The only person that could help to take some of the pain away and I pushed him away.
 I neglected to see that he was also in pain.
 It wasn’t just me that lost a baby; he did too.
 He kept it together for so long that I sometimes misconstrued it as not caring.
 He told me how tormented he felt at times, and that he didn’t want losing his baby to mean he would lose his wife too.